 Recipients may be from any area of doctoral study in a program on the Lawrence or Edwards campus.
 Students funded by the Self Graduate Fellowship, University Graduate Fellowship, or the Chancellor’s Doctoral Fellowship are not eligible.
-Recipients of the Fellowship will be selected through a nomination/application process early in the Spring semester prior to fall matriculation of the student’s first academic year.
+Recipients of the Fellowship will be selected through a nomination/application process early in the spring semester prior to the fall start of the student’s first academic year.

-Fellows are appointed as Graduate Research Assistants (GRAs).
-They will receive a stipend of $16,000 and sponsorship of up to nine (9) hours of tuition, course fees, and technology fees.
-In addition to the GRA stipend of $17,000, tuition support averages between $7,500 and $8,000 per fellow, bringing the average total fellowship package to $24,000.
+Fellows are appointed as 50% Graduate Research Assistants (GRAs).
+They will receive a stipend of $25,000 and sponsorship of up to nine (9) hours of tuition, course fees, and technology fees each semester.
+In addition to the GRA stipend of $25,000, tuition support averages between $8,000 and $9,000 per fellow, bringing the average total fellowship package to $33,000.
 No summer appointment funds are available through this Fellowship fund.

 Students are qualified for nomination if they are applying to start their first year in a doctoral program.
-Students who have completed a bachelor’s degree or master’s degree at KU are eligible if they are starting into a master’s sequence leading to a doctoral degree program or into a doctoral program.
-Bernadette Gray-Little Graduate Fellows may be either domestic or international students.
+Students who have completed a bachelor’s degree or master’s degree at KU are eligible if they will be starting their doctoral program in fall 2020.
+Fellows may be either domestic or international students.

-The Bernadette Gray-Little Graduate Fellowship is made possible through the generosity of donors and the KU Endowment Executive Committee.
-The Bernadette Gray-Little Graduate Fellowship Program is administered by the Office of Graduate Studies in fulfillment of the Fund Administration Agreement.
+The Bernadette Gray-Little Doctoral Fellowship is made possible through the generosity of donors and the KU Endowment Executive Committee.
+The Bernadette Gray-Little Doctoral Fellowship Program is administered by the Office of Graduate Studies in fulfillment of the Fund Administration Agreement.

 - Evaluations and video interviews occur in February and early March

 - Fellows must register a decision by April 15th